-For information about changes to this syllabus for 2024, go to page 36.
+For information about changes to this syllabus for 2025, go to page 37.

-The latest syllabus is version 2, published October 2022.
+The latest syllabus is version 1, published September 2022.
+There are no significant changes which affect teaching.

 1 Why choose this syllabus?

 Key benefits

 Cambridge IGCSE is the world's most popular international qualification for 14 to 16 year olds, although it can be taken by students of other ages.
 It is tried, tested and trusted.